 - Now it’s almost done.
 Keep the receipt they will hand over in a safe place because it will be required at the destination station.

 - Finally, make sure that your bike gets loaded in the same train and not any other one.
 Otherwise, you should have to complain to the guard at the train whose compartment is near the brake van.

 - You are paying extra for carrying it as a luggage along with you.
-So, this luggage has the highest priority and must go with you
+So, this luggage has the highest priority and must go with you on the same train.